-Jumping the broom is a traditional symbolic ceremony dating back to Pagan times, it`s origins can be found in many cultures across the world.
+Jumping the broom is a symbolic ceremony that has roots in many cultures around the world.
 It symbolises the brushing away of the past and the sweeping in of new beginnings.
-A leap of faith into a new life.
-It usually takes place at the end of the ceremony.
+A leap of faith into a new life & usually takes place at the end of the ceremony.

 One of the attendants passes the broom to the groom who makes a sweeping gesture before passing it to his bride.
 She then lays it on the ground.
 The celebrant invites everyone to count 1 2 3 JUMP!
 The happy couple then hold hands and jump over the broom then continue down the aisle to great applause.
 It`s great fun.

-This is a beautiful but simple ritual that symbolises the joining of two people and two families.
+This is a beautiful but simple ritual that symbolises the joining of two people & two families.